Trying to figure out how to get your ducks to like you? Here are three tips/tricks you can use to raise tame and friendly backyard ducks.

 In fact, our ducks are the primary reason our friends and family never see us anymore – unless they come to our home to visit.
-Have you ever tried to find a reliable duck sitter that can carefully follow five pages of printed instructions including the proper size to cut duck tomatoes and the specific types of garden greens they prefer?
-Not easy.
+Have you ever tried to find a reliable duck sitter who can carefully follow five pages of printed instructions including the proper size to cut duck tomatoes and the specific types of garden greens that ducks prefer?

 Yes, we’re enslaved by ducks.
 The weird thing is, we like it.

 Given our duck obsession, we have quite a few people reach out to us with questions about ducks.
 One common question people email us a lot is, “how do I get my ducks to like me?”

 In our opinion, if you’re going to devote the majority of your life to slavishly meeting the peculiar demands of your feathered overlords, then the least they can do is tolerate an occasional cuddling.
 Seems like a fair tradeoff, right?

 Well, if you’re a duck, the answer might be “absolutely not.”